devlaam/Leucine/README.md

 ![onNative](https://github.com/devlaam/Leucine/actions/workflows/onNative.yml/badge.svg?event=push)

 Leucine is a small cross platform actor framework without any dependencies.
 The idea is that it should provide just enough to be of good use, but nothing more.

-Above the results of the tests on different platforms.
-Note that tests on Native fail because of an "Error during tests".
+Above the results of the tests on different platforms for this branch.
-As soon it [is clear why](https://github.com/com-lihaoyi/utest/issues/282), this will be updated.
-Leucine on Native just runs, within the current limitations of Native of course.

 ## Motivation
 The project is motivated by the recent [change of license](https://www.lightbend.com/akka/license-faq) of [Akka](https://akka.io) and the